 Two of the main flow visualizations in Google Analytics are Behavior Flow and User flow.
 Both provide different insights when looking at behavior analytics on your website.
 Flow visualizations tell you how users move through your site based on a specific variable.
 Google Analytics says “...flow visualization reveals the actual path as it was traveled step by step, including any detours or backtracking that happened along the way.” (source)

-The Users Flow report compares volume of traffic from different sources and allows you to see how each source influences the journey through your site.
+The Users Flow report compares the volume of traffic from different sources and allows you to see how each source influences the journey through your site.

 This report allows you to see how that traffic is engaging with your content and helps you visualize the content that is or is not performing well.